mmaluff/School-TeX-templates/README.md

 # school-TeX-templates
 A number of TeX templates I made for college.
 Excuse the lack of comments on most of these, I was young and stupid.

+Most of these can be compiled using pdfLaTeX with no special flags.

+CS.tex requires XeLaTeX or LuaLaTeX (for the fontspec package) with the -shell-escape flag (for the minted package).

 ## Sample pics

 ###CS.tex